cahayazulkafli/dotfiles/README.md

 `cp -r st ~/.config/`

 `cd ~/.config/st && chmod +x recompile.sh && ./recompile.sh`

+# Installing dependencies: Other Linux distributions
+Find and install the required dependencies if it is available in your distribution's repository.
+If not, you have to compile the software yourself.

 # Important things to do after cloning this repository!